ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 ### Batch updating data

-This example demonstrates how to insert multiple records with a single INSERT statement that is executed via the `batchUpdate` operation of the client.
+This example demonstrates how to insert multiple records with a single INSERT statement that is executed via the `batchUpdate` remote function of the client.
 This is done by first creating multiple parameter arrays, each representing a single record, and then passing those arrays to the `batchUpdate` operation.
 Similarly, multiple UPDATE statements can also be executed via `batchUpdate`.

 ```ballerina
 // Create the first batch of parameters.